If you are using an electronic resource from the web, or from an online database then linking to the original resource is always the first preference.

 An attribution statement should be incorporated into the course materials alongside the link to the document.

-If it is not possible to link to the material you require, please submit the material as an attachment via the online Subject Resources Request Form, so that it can be checked for copyright compliance and stored locally in the e-reserve.
+If it is not possible to link to the material you require, please submit the material as an attachment via the online Subject Resources Request Form, or send it to firstname.lastname@example.org so that it can be checked for copyright compliance and stored locally in the e-reserve.
 A member of the Library team will then provide you with a link to this stored version of the item for iLearn@Bond.

-Copies of newspaper articles, photographs, images, extracts from e-books, etc. that cannot be linked to, should also be sent to the Library for processing rather than copying them into iLearn subject sites.
+Copies of newspaper articles, photographs, images, extracts from e-books, etc. that cannot be linked to, should also be sent to the Library for processing rather than copying them into iLearn subject sites directly.

 In instances where the extracts are located in subscription databases, the Library team will check the relevant licence agreement to see if the vendor permits a copy to be kept in another online location.

-To include material in iLearn submit the material as an attachment via the online Subject Resources Request Form and the Library team will do all the checks for copyright compliance, digitise the material if necessary, and provide you with a link to the electronic copy to place on your subject site in iLearn.
+To include material in iLearn submit the item/s as an attachment via the online Subject Resources Request Form or send it by email to email@example.com and the Library team will do all the checks for copyright compliance, digitise the material if necessary, and provide you with a link to the electronic copy to place on your subject site in iLearn.

-To comply with copyright law, the Library can only make electronic copies of one chapter or 10% of a book or one article from a journal issue available at any one time.
-You will be contacted if there are any issues with copying and communicating the material.
+To comply with copyright law, the Library can only make digital copies of one chapter or 10% of a book, or one article from a journal issue.
 If the material you require is available in a licensed subscription database the Library will provide you with a link.

 Staff using iLearn should be aware of the provisions of the Australian Copyright Act which in general terms (and subject to some exceptions) prevents a person from copying, reproducing, adapting, broadcasting or transmitting copyright material in an online environment without the copyright owner’s permission.
 This limitation applies to adding third party resources to Subject Sites, participating in a Discussion Board, or creating a Blog.